restupambudi/webdriverio_app/README.md

 # WebdriverIO App

-This project is a WebdriverIO setup for end-to-end testing with Cucumber framework.
+This project is a WebdriverIO setup for end-to-end mobile testing with Cucumber framework.

 ## Required
 - [Android Studio](https://developer.android.com/studio)